FRRouting/frr/doc/user/bgp.rst

 Large Communities in Route Map
 """"""""""""""""""""""""""""""

-.. index:: match large-community LINE
+.. index:: match large-community LINE [exact-match]
-.. clicmd:: match large-community LINE
+.. clicmd:: match large-community LINE [exact-match]

    Where `line` can be a simple string to match, or a regular expression.
 It is very important to note that this match occurs on the entire large-community string as a whole, where each large-community is ordered from lowest to highest.
+When `exact-match` keyword is specified, match happen only when BGP updates have completely same large communities value specified in the large community list.

 .. index:: set large-community LARGE-COMMUNITY
 .. clicmd:: set large-community LARGE-COMMUNITY